kylebarron/transitland_wrapper/README.md

   Request routes info

 Options:
   -b, --bbox TEXT         Bounding box to search within -g, --geometry PATH     File with geometry to use.
 Must be readable by
                           geopandas
   -r, --radius FLOAT      radius in meters to search around, default 100m for
                           Point geometries.
 Used only for Point geometries.
   --operated-by TEXT      search by operator onestop_id or route onestop_id --vehicle-type TEXT     find all routes with vehicle type(s) by integer or
                           string.
-Possible values defined by the GTFS spec for the route_type column and the Extended GTFS Route Types --gtfs-id TEXT       ID used in a GTFS feed's routes.txt file --include-geometry   Include route geometry
+Possible values defined by the GTFS spec for the route_type column and the Extended GTFS Route Types
+  --gtfs-id TEXT          ID used in a GTFS feed's routes.txt file --include-geometry      Include route geometry
-  --help               Show this message and exit.
+  -p, --per-page INTEGER  number of results per page  [default: 50] --help                  Show this message and exit.
 ```

 ### Stops